saivojjala/Heuristic-Optimization-of-Bat-Algorithm-for-Heterogeneous-Swarms-using-Perception/README.md

-This is the official code base for the publication [Heuristic Optimization of Bat Algorithm using Perception](https://oresta.org/article-view/?id=572) published in Operational Research in Engineering Sciences:
+This is the official code base for the publication [Heuristic Optimization of Bat Algorithm for Heterogeneous Swarms using Perception](https://oresta.org/article-view/?id=572) published in Operational Research in Engineering Sciences:
 Theory and Applications Journal

 ## Graphical Abstract